amadeok/Epdiy-Eink-PC-monitor/pc_monitor/README.md

 #### Supported platforms:
-It has been tested on Ubuntu 20.04 and Windows 10 version 20H2
+At the moment only Linux, but will be ported for Windows.
+It has been tested on Ubuntu 20.04

 ------------